 If I’m on a blood thinner like Warfarin, should I avoid prunes?

 You must discuss this with your doctor.
 Prunes are high in Vitamin K, which plays a role in blood clotting.
-A sudden large increase in Vitamin K intake can interfere with Warfarin.
+A sudden large increase in Vitamin K intake can interfere with Warfarin effectiveness.
 Your doctor needs to be aware of your diet to manage your medication correctly.
+Never make dietary changes without medical guidance when on blood thinners.